jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 #### Creating the data loader registry

-In my clients' codebase, there was already a `com.client.backend.graphql` Java package.
-So to keep everything neat and tidy, we will create a new `com.client.backend.graphql.dataloader` package.
+In my clients' codebase, there was already a `graphql` Java package.
+So to keep everything neat and tidy, we will create a new `graphql.dataloader` package.
 In here, we will create a factory to create a new data loader registry:

 ```java